trelandon1/Landon_Ebooks/README.md

-# Landon_Ebooks
+# eBooks
-collection of eBooks ranging from IT to Photoshop
+collection of IT and Photoshop eBooks